Jojoba Oil

 FAQs

 • Is jojoba oil actually an oil?
 Technically, no. It is a liquid wax ester, which gives it different properties from true plant oils like olive or sunflower oil.
+The naming convention is a historical artifact — "jojoba oil" became the common market term long before the distinction became widely discussed.

 • Can jojoba oil be eaten?
 No. Jojoba wax esters are not digestible and are not intended for consumption.
+Historical interest in jojoba as an edible oil ended when this property was characterized in detail.

 • Is this page recommending jojoba oil?
-No—this is educational information only.
+No — this is educational information only.

 References